Dacia Duster Review & Prices

 Space in the back seats

 The rear doors open nice and wide, and the flat rear bench lends itself well to accommodating three adults - assuming they can fit width-wise.
 It’s comfortable for two six-footers, though, even if they’re sat behind a driver of a similar size.
-Headroom is generous and the big windows give a great view out.
+Headroom is fine although the seat is set quite high, which can feel a touch enclosing for taller people.

 There’s USB-C charging available for rear passengers, as well as one of the aforementioned mounting points - ideal for mounting a tablet so that those in the back can watch a movie or play a game on a long journey.